nayak-03/Archini-Nayak-eGain-Chatbot-Project/README.md

 ### Overall Approach

 I chose to build a package tracking chatbot that balances helpfulness with security.

-For security reasons, the chatbot only retrieves and displays package information when a valid tracking number is provided.
-If the user does not have one, the chatbot instead guides them through a short conversation to collect relevant details (e.g., name, email, and issue type) that a support agent can later use for investigation.

-The chatbot also helps the customer solve their own problem.
-For example, it reminds users to check their spam or junk folders for tracking emails, and allows them multiple attempts to enter a correct tracking number before escalating to support.
+If given a tracking number, the chatbot is able to look it up in a database of packages.
+If not, the chatbot is able to file a service request on the user's behalf.

 ---

 ### Technical Approach

+For security reasons, the chatbot only retrieves and displays package information when a valid tracking number is provided.

 Each user scenario is contained in its own function, which manages both logic and exception handling internally.
 The main flow function contains only high-level conversation logic (following the chatbot flowchart) and does not handle user messages or exceptions explicitly.
 This isolation makes for clean, modular code flow that is easy to maintain and add to.